 Putin’s rule, whether as president or prime minister, has been marked by a steady increase in domestic repression and international assertiveness.
-Despite this, there have been signs of liberal growth and Putin – and Russia – now face a blizzard of difficulties both at home and abroad.
+Despite this, there have been signs of liberal growth and Putin – and Russia – now faces a far from certain future.

 In Kremlin Winter, Robert Service, acclaimed biographer of Lenin, Stalin and Trotsky and one of our finest historians of modern Russia, brings his deep understanding of that country to bear on the man who leads it.
 He reveals a premier who cannot take his supremacy for granted, yet is determined to impose his will not only on his closest associates but on society at large.
 It is a riveting insight into power politics as Russia faces a blizzard of difficulties both at home and abroad.

 Robert Service, our pre-eminent Kremlinologist, does not offer a lot of new gossip about Putin.
 He does not believe in demonising the Russian leader.
 Rather, in a piece of superb analysis, he sets out how Putin the man was swallowed up by the machine he created.

 The book has many qualities, not least in ambitious breadth, covering domestic politics, foreign policy, economics and military matters . . . makes for comprehensive introductory reading for those new to the subject.
 And in the way of any good book, it will be provocative for those already well versed in it.